Lucevar/mw-immersion-mods/eit-immersion-wishlist.md

 - [**Marksman Rebalanced**](https://www.nexusmods.com/morrowind/mods/46715) by Merlord -- distant targets are more difficult to hit.
 Crouching provides a bonus.
 - [**No Combat Menu**](https://www.nexusmods.com/morrowind/mods/46732) by Merlord -- you can no longer access your inventory (or containers or corpses) while in combat.
 Better make good use of your hotkeys!
 - [**Realistic Movement Speed**](https://www.nexusmods.com/morrowind/mods/46248) by OperatorJack -- Movement speed is now tactically important.
 Ever thought it was odd that the player and NPCs can all run backwards at full speed?
 Now you can't.
 Strafing is also nerfed.
+- [**Realistic Healing and Injuries**](https://www.nexusmods.com/morrowind/mods/47084) by Aracelliy -- you can now incur injuries in combat that you must rest to heal.
+Pairs well with mods like Bed Buddies and No Rest Without A Bed that make resting more difficult.

 ## Some people are just dicks
 - [**Ajira's Alchemy Reports**](https://www.nexusmods.com/morrowind/mods/47550) by Danae and Merlord -- randomises the locations of Ajira's stolen alchemy reports.

+## Making a living
+- [**Game of Three Cups**](http://mw.modhistory.com/download-55-6173) by Arcimaestro Antares -- gain (or lose) some money by gambling.

 ## It just makes sense
 - [**Fargoth's Ring Unbarrelled**](https://www.nexusmods.com/morrowind/mods/47224) by Lucevar -- ever thought that your character wouldn't rummage around in a filthy barrel?
 Now the ring is lying on the ground instead - and you can decide whether to keep it or try to find its owner.